Moscow, Third Rome: After the fall of Constantinople

-Within decades after the capture of Constantinople by Mehmed II of the Ottoman Empire on 29 May 1453, some Eastern Orthodox people were nominating Moscow as the "Third Rome", or the "New Rome".
+Within decades after the capture of Constantinople by Mehmed II on 29 May 1453, some Eastern Orthodox writers and clergymen began referring to Moscow as the "Third Rome" or "New Rome".
+The Ottoman Empire claimed to be the successor to the Roman Empire, but this was not widely recognised.

-The Turks captured Constantinople in 1453 and the fortress of Mangup – the last fragment of the Empire of Trebizond and thus the Byzantine Empire – fell at the end of 1475.
-Even before the fall of Constantinople, the Eastern Orthodox Slavic states in the Balkans had fallen under Ottoman rule.
-The fall of Constantinople caused tremendous fears, many considered the fall of Constantinople as a sign the end times was near (in 1492 it was the year 7000 Anno Mundi per the Byzantine calendar); others believed that the emperor of the Holy Roman Empire (although he was a Roman Catholic) now took the place of the emperors of Constantinople.
-There were also hopes that Constantinople would be liberated soon.
-Moreover, the Eastern Orthodox Church was left without its Eastern Orthodox Basileus.
-Therefore, the question arose of who would become the new basileus.
-At the end of the various "Tales" about the fall of Constantinople, which gained great popularity in Moscow, it was directly stated that the Rus' people would defeat the Ishmaelites (Muslims) and their king would become the basileus in the City of Seven Hills (Constantinople).
-The Grand Prince of Moscow remained the strongest of the Eastern Orthodox rulers; Ivan III married Sophia Paleologue, broke his formal subordination to the Golden Horde (already divided into several Tatar kingdoms) in 1480.
-All of this strengthened Moscow's claims to primacy in the Eastern Orthodox world.
-However, the liberation of Constantinople was still far away — the Moscow State had no opportunity to fight the Ottoman Empire.
+The fortress of Mangup, the capital of the Principality of Theodoro and the final Byzantine successor stronghold, fell to the Turks at the end of 1475.
+Even before 1453, the Slavic states in the Balkans had fallen under Ottoman rule.
+The loss of Constantinople caused widespread apocalyptic fears, with many viewing it as a sign of the end times (1492 marked the year 7000 Anno Mundi in the Byzantine calendar); others looked to the Holy Roman Empire or hoped for reconquest.

+The loss of an Orthodox basileus left the Church without an imperial protector.
+Popular apocalyptic accounts, including tales on the fall of Tsargrad, circulated widely in Muscovy and prophesied that the Rus' would defeat the Muslims and establish an Orthodox ruler in the City of Seven Hills (Constantinople).
+The Grand Prince of Moscow was the most powerful remaining sovereign Orthodox ruler.
+Ivan III married Sophia Paleologue in 1472 and ended formal subordination to the Golden Horde in 1480, strengthening Moscow's prestige in the Orthodox world, though direct conflict with the Ottomans remained far beyond its capabilities.